H.R. 5476: Preparing And Retaining All (PARA) Educators Act

 State education agencies

-They would apply for federal funds, run the subgrant competition, keep no more than 5% for state-level work, and file annual pay and staffing reports.
+They would apply to the Education Department, run the competitive subgrant process, keep no more than 5% for state-level work, and file annual pay and staffing reports.

 School districts and educational service agencies

-They would need to compete for funding and show how they plan to improve recruitment and retention through pay, training, or credential programs.
+They would compete for funding and have to show a plan for improving recruitment and retention through pay, training, or credential programs.

 Unionized school employers and workers

-Existing bargaining rights do not change, so any wage or compensation changes funded by the bill would still need to fit state and local labor rules.
+Bargaining rights are unchanged, so any pay or compensation changes funded by the bill would still run through existing state and local labor processes.

-The bill does not set a total dollar amount.
-Congress would decide each year how much money to provide, if any, during the 2026 through 2030 window.
+The bill sets no total dollar amount.
+Congress would decide each year between 2026 and 2030 how much, if anything, the program actually receives.

 Share this story